40 of The Best Books for a 10-Year-Old

 My son read this graphic novel in one sitting, while I listened to him giggling on the couch.
 I think it’s one of the perfect books for a 10-year-old reluctant reader!

-This graphic novel is a Newbery Honor Award Winner.
+This graphic novel is a Newbery Honor Award Winner and was an easy pick for a list of the best graphic novels of all time.
 Astrid and Nicole have done everything together until now.
 Astrid wants to go to roller derby camp.

 And thus begins a summer of friendship, finding yourself, perseverance, and girl power. after all, Astrid may be strong enough to endure middle school.